 - If you are not an individual applying as an original claimant, you must submit an “Application to Withdraw Unclaimed Funds,” which must be notarized, AND the following:

-- Documentation supporting the claimant’s or a successor-in-interest to the original claimant’s right to the funds.
-For corporate/business claimants, attach copies of all documents establishing the chain of ownership of the original claimant.
+- Documentation supporting the original claimant’s right to the funds.
+For corporate successors, attach copies of documents establishing the corporate relationship.

 D. Filing the application and supporting documentation